Background:

 Pre-Meeting Solutions:

-I moved the Files CTA to the main scheduling modal for easier discovery.
+After: File attachments were moved to the main scheduling modal for easier discovery.

 In-Meeting Solutions: